kamamautanu/AmaFi/README.md

 The AmaFi uses the common microprocessor Raspberry Pi Zero W. It's compact, inexpensive, and has more than enough capacity and power for the AmaFi system.

 Any Raspberry Pi requires a formatted microSD card and with hundreds of them on the market, the decision paralysis can set in quickly.
-The AmaFi uses a plant monitoring system that stores soil moisture and ambient temperature measurements in an in-memory SQLite database for later crop stress index calculations.
-While SQLite itself is lightweight, a microSD card with enough memory to store sensor readings long-term is critical.
-The AmaFi is also housed outdoors and while several weatherproofing techniques are used, the long-term performance of a microSD card is another critical factor in choosing one.
+The AmaFi is housed outdoors and while several weatherproofing techniques are used, the long-term performance of a microSD card is another critical factor in choosing one.
 With this in mind, I did some research to find a card with plenty of memory that was best for long-term performance and would perform *well enough* on the RasPi Zero W. My research led my to choose a 32GB Samsung Pro Endurance.
 It doesn't seem that anyone actually knows whether this microSD card lives up to the claims yet, but I figured it was worth a shot for starters.
 For more information about choosing a microSD for the RasPi, I found [this post](https://www.tomshardware.com/best-picks/raspberry-pi-microsd-cards) to be a good resource.

 The microUSB port on the RasPi Zero W powers the system through a DC adapter plugged into a power outlet.
 Some of the other RasPi Zero W features utilized in this project are built in WiFi configured using headless setup, the I2C Interface, both the 3.3V and 5V power rails, digital pins that can be pulled high, among others.